ChriPiv/quantum-message-passing-paper/README.md

 pip install cvxpy
 ```

-Note that the used version of qiskit did not support python version >= 3.9 yet.
+Note that the used version of qiskit did not support python versions >= 3.9 yet.

 Overview of code
 ================
 Each subdirectory contains the files required to reproduce one of the figures in the paper.
-Each subdirectory contains a file `gen_data.py`, which generates the data to be plotted, as well as a `plot_data.py` file which generates the actual plot with matplotlib.
+Each subdirectory contains a file `gen_data.py`, which generates the data to be plotted, as well as a file `plot_data.py` which generates the actual plot with matplotlib.

 The python files in the main directory contain code to generate a BPQM decoding quantum circuit given a specified binary linear code.
 The qiskit library is used to handle the generation and simulation of quantum circuits.